 Top 10 Most Dangerous Viral Diseases

 If by any chance, a direct contact occur between a human and the affected discharges of a bird, an individual may get caused with bird flu and the symptoms though appear will be much more common to the normal flu symptoms.
-Some of the major cases have been reported in Asia, Africa and Europe making it one of the most dangerous viral diseases that we have today.
+Some of the major cases have been reported in Asia.

 For over one and a half century, more than two hundred million people have been affected and died from measles.
 It is caused by Paramyxovirus which is known to have its lethal effect on the respiratory system of a person making symptoms to appear like runny nose, cough, fever, cold and crimson eyes.
 It is a communicable disease so care must be taken during treatment.

 The most severe form of dehydration has been termed as cholera and is a serious health complication that may cause death of the patient if care is not given.
 The major symptoms are diarrhea, cramping of muscles and vomiting etc and is majorly caused by the use of contaminate food and water.

 Hemorrhagic fever is caused by this virus and if a person is infected with this virus, survival chances are very rare and less.
 It can be transmitted from pets to human beings.
 The symptoms can appear both internally and externally and include bleeding, vomiting and abnormal digestive system.
 Recovery may take months and no cure or vaccinations have been discovered until now for this disease.